alokverma6597/react-fluid-component/README.md

 #### width

-  Sets the height of the fluid Component .
+  Sets the width of the fluid Component .

 #### value